askomics/flaskomics/docs/template.md

 ![form_edit](img/form_edit.png)

 !!!
 Warning
-    The query results will not be affected by these changes (the column name will still match the default attribute label)
+    The query results will not be affected by these changes (the column name will still match the default attribute label).

 ## Using the form